PajaspaceNet/PajaspaceNet/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Python and automatozation Bash This is my business profile
+- 🔭 I’m currently working on Python and automatization Bash This is my business profile

   # 👋 Hi, I'm Paja and you are on the PajaspaceNet